SINGROUP/Runner/docs/runner.rst

 The ``Runner`` runs based on a `status` `key_value_pairs
 <https://wiki.fysik.dtu.dk/ase/ase/db/db.html#add-additional-data>`_
 in the database.
-When denoting the status the runner type and name is also appended.
-For example, a run presently running on :class:`~runner.runners.terminal.TerminalRunner` named 'myRunner' will be denoted as `running:terminal:myRunner`.
-Similarily, for other statuses and :class:`~runner.runners.slurm.SlurmRunner`.
 The status is given as:

 .. list-table:: Status